reduxjs/redux-toolkit/docs/usage/usage-guide.md

 #### Working with entities without an id property

-If your data set does not have an `id` property, createEntityAdapter offers a `selectId` argument that you can use.
+By default, `createEntityAdapter` assumes that your data has unique IDs in an `entity.id` field.
+If your data set stores its ID in a different field, you can pass in a `selectId` argument that returns the appropriate field.

 ```js
 // In this instance, our user data always has a primary key of `idx`